dataluscorp/browser/docs/performance/reporting_a_performance_problem.md

 ## Viewing addon performance in GeckoView

-Sometimes an addon or more are slowing down Firefox.
+Sometimes an addon or more are slowing down Datalus.
 These addons might be using the extension API in ways that were not meant to.
 You can see which of these addons are causing problems by adding the **moz-extension** filter.